Back to Blog

 Responsive images are images that adapt automatically to different screen sizes, resolutions, and device capabilities.
 Instead of serving one fixed image to everyone, the browser is offered multiple image options and intelligently selects the best one for the user's device.

 The goal is simple: smaller devices receive lighter images, larger or high-DPI screens receive sharper ones, and no user downloads more data than necessary.
-This balance between visual quality and page speed is what makes responsive images essential.
+This balance between visual quality and page speed is what makes responsive images essential in any modern web workflow.

 Why Responsive Images Matter in Modern Web Design